vjacheslavgavrilov/portfolio-web/README.md

-1. Just a website;
+1. Here's my UX/UI designer portfolio.
+It was my first experience in creating websites and it's my first project that is more complicated than «Hello World» :D
+2. In the future, I want to approach it more professionally by adding JavaScript and React.
-2. This code is in the .htaccess file:
+3. This code was put in the .htaccess file:

         # Redirecting to HTTPS
         RewriteEngine On